joachimprinzbach/BiZEPS/doc/Tasks.md

 ## Jenkins Master Image
 ###  Initialization
 - Update Jenkins plug ins automatically from Dockerfile or at first startup
-- Install required Jenkins Docker plug ins from Dockerfile or at first startup
 - Secure Jenkins (User and Password)
+- Done: Install required Jenkins Docker plug ins from Dockerfile or at first startup

 ###  Keep Close to Official Jenkins Dockerfile
 Consider to modify current dci/jenkins Dockerfile to be similar to the official Jenkins Dockerfile.